 This is a great example for a nonprofit.
 They first ask about me and what I want – then tell me how they are going to help me and even recommend what I should read first.
 Just a great use of space!

 Love this meta description as it addresses a problem with a little creativity.
 When is the last time you heard the word “kaput”?
 But it tells me exactly what the post is about in a fun way.
 It immediately catches the eye when scanning the page.

 - Keep your meta descriptions under 160 characters to prevent it from cutting off.

-- Right for HUMANS not search engines
+- Write for HUMANS not search engines.

 - Power words work – “special offer”, “transform”, “improve” – words that get people excited!